-Madrid to Valencia by Train and Bus
+Madrid to Valencia by Train

-The train from Madrid to Valencia takes about 1 hour and 30 minutes and costs about 80 euros.
+The train from Madrid to Valencia takes about one hour and 30 minutes and costs about 80 euros.
 This journey uses the new, high-speed AVE train network.
 Trains from Madrid to Valencia depart from Atocha train station.
+Valencia's train station is in the center of town, so it's easy for tourists and locals to get to (plus if you ask anyone, they'll be able to give you directions).

-Buses from Madrid to Valencia depart from Mendez Alvaro bus station.
-Valencia's train station is in the center of town, while the bus station is on the outskirts.
+Buses from Madrid to Valencia take four hours and cost about 25 euros, a fair bit cheaper than the train although it is a lot slower.
+Buses from Madrid to Valencia depart from Mendez Alvaro bus station, which is located on the outskirts of the city (unlike the central train station in the heart of Madrid).
 However, it might be the case that your accommodation will be closer to the bus station than the train station.
+Especially for travelers who booked more budget accommodations compared to high-end hotels in downtown Madrid.

 Madrid to Valencia by Car

-Flights from Madrid to Valencia
+Madrid to Valencia by Plane